t-tk/upmendex-package/README.md

  * doc/samples/ :: samples for test.

 ### Building upmendex
-The sources work with TeXLive svn r50040.
+The source files are distributed at GitHub[2] and work with TeXLive svn r50040.
 Ref.
 [TeXLive and Subversion](http://www.tug.org/texlive/svn/)

 Tested with ICU 63.1 .